PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 was researching software to accomplish that.
 Binder/repo2docker was the obvious and most mature solution at that time and a colleague of mine had set up a proof of concept server already.
-But it could only handle public projects out-of-the-box and setting up an entire kubernetes cluster didn’t seem particularly appealing at that time, because no other project was moving in that direction yet.
+But it could only handle public projects out-of-the-box and setting up an entire Kubernetes cluster didn’t seem particularly appealing at that time, because no other project was moving in that direction yet.
 So I set out to look for alternatives.
 Another idea was based around OpenStack and one virtual machine per project with preinstalled software, which we would keep for eternity.
 Also not ideal and OpenStack is very hard to master too.
-So I looked further at nix, which – at that time – lacked an obvious way to spawn ad-hoc environments with a certain set of packages.
+So I looked further at Nix, which – at that time – lacked an obvious way to spawn ad-hoc environments with a certain set of packages.
 Thankfully I stumbled upon GNU Guix by mere accident, which had exactly that feature.
 And so in December 2019 [my first code contribution was merged](https://issues.guix.gnu.org/38576).

 Prior to that I had never written a single line of Scheme or Lisp and even now it’s still a steep hill.
 GNU Guix still powers our project and allows us to easily share software environments while providing excellent application startup times.
-I also started contributing software that I run on my own machines, but I’m not running Guix System, because compared to systemd shepherd is quite limited on the desktop and Guix’ lack of first-class support for non-free drivers/firmware, which I need to even boot my machine.
+I also started contributing software that I run on my own machines, but I’m not running Guix System, because compared to systemd, Shepherd is quite limited on the desktop and Guix’ lack of first-class support for non-free drivers/firmware, which I need to even boot my machine.